 Most Indian people on the reservation live south of the Big Wind River.
 Land north of the river is much drier and used primarily for grazing, with the exception of three irrigation districts, among them the Midvale Irrigation District, a 73,000-acre U.S. Bureau of Reclamation project that delivers water through 400 miles of canals and ditches to land that is farmed by families of mostly white irrigators.

 The Eastern Shoshone Tribe now counts around 4,000 enrolled members; the Northern Arapaho Tribe includes more than 10,000 members.
 The two tribes were bitter enemies well past the middle of the 1800s.
 Their origins, histories, cultures and languages were quite different from each other; we might imagine the difference between, say, Irish and Uzbek people to get a feel for the size of that difference.
 By the turn of the last century, the total population of the two tribes had fallen to about 1,650 people.
-They have survived, despite a century and a half of government attempts to discourage and sometimes even eliminate their tribal identities, thanks to their cultural resilience
+They have survived, despite a century and a half of government attempts to discourage and sometimes even eliminate their tribal identities, thanks to their cultural resilience.

 The fact that the two tribes ended up in this valley, and that they now legally share the undivided reservation’s land, water, minerals and other resources, is a result of a series of four treaties with the U.S. government in the mid-1800s and of a number of other land-cession agreements and court cases between the tribes and the government from the late 1800s down to the present.